HeardLibrary/digital-scholarship/pubs/omeka/index.md

 service apache2 restart
 ```

 Now when you upload files, they will not be saved in the EC2 file storage, but rather be stored in the S3 bucket you set up in the [S3 setup](#s3-setup) section (`bassett-omeka-storage` in my examples).
 It is therefore possible to access the files directly from their S3 URLs independently of the Omeka EC2 server.
 However, the file names are based on opaque IDs assigned by Omeka, so without knowing the IDs, accessing the files is not practical.
-In the next section, we'll see how to capture the ID numbers after upload.
+In the next section, we'll see how to capture the ID numbers after upload so that particular image files can be located.

 ## Establish an efficient work flow